About

 This digital access project was completed using new FY2017 funding in the Department of Libraries budget dedicated to increasing public access to government records and archival materials.

-The Center for Local History at Arlington Public Library is committed to collecting, preserving, and sharing the history of Arlington County.
-To learn more about the Center for Local History, click this link
+The Charlie Clark Center for Local History at Arlington Public Library is committed to collecting, preserving, and sharing the history of Arlington County.
+Learn more about the CCCLH on the Library website.